soapy1/Anie-The-Brave/README.md

 This is a game, or at least it will be by the weekend!

 The weekend has ended!
-The Anie is not a game yet, but someday she will be!
+Anie is not a game yet, but someday she will be!
 (???)[http://xkcd.com/133/]
 ```
     Once upon a midnight dreary